Loughinisland massacre: First Police Ombudsman's report

 In September 2009 it was revealed that a Police Ombudsman's report on the killings was to be published on 15 September.
 At the same time, some details of the report were made known.
 Police sources said the report would expose the role of four RUC informers in "ordering or organising" the attack.
 The report was also said to highlight a series of major failings in the police investigation.
 Shortly after these revelations, the Ombudsman postponed publication of the report as "new evidence" had emerged.

 The Ombudsman's report was finally published on 24 June 2011.
 It said that the police investigation had lacked "diligence, focus and leadership"; that there were failings in record management; that significant lines of enquiry were not identified; and that police failed to communicate effectively with the victims' families.
 It said that there was "insufficient evidence of collusion" and "no evidence that police could have prevented the attack".
 The report was harshly criticised for not investigating the role of RUC informers inside the UVF.
 Social Democratic and Labour Party leader Margaret Ritchie said the findings were flawed and contrary "to a mountain of evidence of collusion".
 She added: "It completely lets down the victims' families and the wider community.
 [The Ombudsman] paints a picture of an incompetent keystone cops type of police force when the reality was that the RUC and Special Branch were rotten to the core".
 Niall Murphy, the solicitor for the victims' relatives, described the report's findings as "timid, mild and meek".
 He added: "The ombudsman has performed factual gymnastics to ensure there was no evidence of collusion in his conclusion".
 The relatives stated that they believe the report proves police colluded with those involved and made "no real attempt to catch the killers".

 After the report's publication, there were calls for the Ombudsman, Al Hutchinson, to resign, and the victims' families began a High Court challenge to have the report's findings quashed.
 In September 2011, the Criminal Justice Inspectorate (CJI) criticized Hutchinson and recommended that the Ombudsman's Office be suspended from investigating historic murders because its independence had been compromised.
 CJI inspectors found "major inconsistencies" in the Ombudsman's report.
 Ombudsman investigators had demanded to be disassociated from the report because their original findings "were dramatically altered without reason".
 Ombudsman investigators also believed that key intelligence had been deliberately withheld from them.
 In 2012, the Belfast High Court quashed the report's findings and Hutchinson was replaced by Michael Maguire, who ordered a new inquiry into the massacre.

+Maguire was the head of the Criminal Justice Inspectorate that had led the critical investigation of the first report.